tensorflow/tflite-micro/tensorflow/lite/micro/docs/compression.md

     compression:
       - lut:
           index_bitwidth: 2
+          per_tensor:
 ```
 Note that each tensor can have a different bit width (1 through 7 bits).

-A `lut` entry may state its compression mode, one of `per_channel` or
+Each `lut` entry states its compression mode, exactly one of `per_channel`
-`per_tensor`. `per_channel` builds one value table per channel, along the
+or `per_tensor`. `per_channel` builds one value table per channel, along
-given axis of the tensor's shape.
-A bare `per_tensor:` builds one value
+the given axis of the tensor's shape.
+A bare `per_tensor:` builds one
-table for the whole tensor.
-An entry without a mode, like tensor 22 above,
+value table for the whole tensor.
-takes the mode from the tensor's quantization: per-channel along the
-quantized axis when the tensor has one scale per channel, otherwise
-per-tensor.

 Once the `YAML` specification is ready, compress the model using the following:
 ```